 This program is put on through a partnership between Samford University Cumberland School of Law, Campbell University Norman Adrian Wiggins School of Law and Chapman University Fowler School of Law.

 An opening reception for students and faculty will include an orientation about the college and the Cambridge area.
-Classes will be conducted Monday, Tuesday, Thursday and Friday of the first week.
+Classes will be conducted Monday & Tuesday of the first week and Monday of the second week for the English Legal System.
 During the second and third week, there will be no classes on Fridays to provide three-day weekends for travel or study.
+Exams will be conducted July 31-August 1, and a closing dinner will be offered for students and faculty on July 28.

 Admission Criteria